shad7/seedbox/doc/source/getting_started.rst

                                 over-ridden options in the directory take precedence.
           --config-file PATH    Path to a config file to use.
 Multiple config files can be specified, with values in later files taking precedence.
-The default files used are: None --logconfig LOG_CONFIG
+The default files used are: None.
+          --cron                Disable console output when running via cron --logconfig LOG_CONFIG
                                 specific path and filename of logging configuration (override defaults)
-          --logfile LOG_FILE    specify name of log file (location is resource path) --loglevel LOG_LEVEL  specify logging level to log messages at --version             show program's version number and exit
+          --logfile LOG_FILE    specify name of log file default: None --loglevel LOG_LEVEL  specify logging level to log messages: None --version             show program's version number and exit --nocron              The inverse of --cron

 :doc:`seedbox-config`